SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2018-11-27-rant-on-why-most-sales-prospecting-and-marketing-suck.md

 Why did the marketing person write a boring email to the leads?
 It was because they wanted to get something done.
 I’m not going to be cynical and say they were lazy.
 Maybe they were afraid.

+## Leaders lead.
+They don’t follow.

+Cliche town, population 1.
+Hear me out for second though because this is related.

+Don’t just follow sales and prospecting books.
+Stop listening to sales coaches and jerks like me.

+There are good ones out there, but there is no reason these people can’t be your peers.
+It’s inside you.
+They are just like us.
+We are all unique people who

+Do you wake up in the morning and feel content going to work knowing you are going to a be sheep?
+I didn’t think so.
+You are a peacock as I always say!

+You are an extraordinary person, and so is your team.
+That means every activity you do should be dialed to 11.
+You need to do be so unique and thoughtful that no one can turn you away

+Don’t prospect by the book.
+Write the book.
+Really the set the pace.
+Forget the fences that B2B institutions have set, and lead.

+Think of how America was born.
+Historians argue that only 6% of those that were able fought in the American Revolution did.
+Those that did were part of something special.
+Many of the survivors of our revolution went on to be towns are named after them.
+In New Hampshire, half our towns are honoring those who fought and lead.

+## You can be a one percenter too.

+I don’t mean in an Occupy Wall Street money money money kind of way.
+What I mean is that you could be one of the top 1% people out there if you just be thoughtful with everything.
+Don’t just do things to do things.
+Attack your job putting yourself into it.
+Your personality, your quirks, your skills, and your ideas are enough to carry you to do great.
+You’ll enjoy your life more if you approach everything this way.

+Don't just do things that are in your job description.
+Screw pay checks and commission.
+Those may get you nice things your life, but what about a legacy?

+Do great things because you want you want to be great.
+Why not you?

+Lead.
+Dial it to 11, and attack your job.
+I promise you’ll feel better, and you’ll do great things.

+Rant over.